Freest10/angular4-json-schema-view/README.md

 })
 ```

-The reason of this module,because there are two angular2 json-schema modules and a detailed instruction coming soon.
+The reason of this module, because there are two angular2 json-schema modules and a detailed instruction coming soon.